LINCnil/GDPR-Developer-Guide/README.md

     * Use the "Issue" tab to open comments or participate in the discussion
     * Use the "Fork" option to make your own modifications and propose their inclusion via the "Pull Requests" button.

 **Your contribution proposal will be examined by the CNIL before publication**.
-The web version of the RGPD developer's guide will be regularly updated.
+The web version of the GDPR developer's guide will be regularly updated.

 ## Usage